Do you need to present a demonstration lesson plan as part of the teaching interview process? Does it give you the interviewing jitters?

 You are not alone!

-An increasing number of school districts are including this step in the teaching interview selection process.
+An increasing number of school districts include this step in the teaching interview selection process.
 Creating and delivering a demonstration lesson plan can either be a relief for the interviewee or a dreaded nightmare.
 Let this process be a chance to showcase your talents by following these tips.

 A Demo Lesson Plan is an Excellent Time to Show Your Teaching Skills